 Buyer Guide- Best Oil Filter for Synthetic Oil

 Like anything else, engine oil comes in different flavors and varieties with each having its strengths and weaknesses.
-A simple research around the motor industry reveals that the popularity of synthetic oil is growing at a very quick pace as more users understand the numerous benefits it boasts over its conventional counterpart.
+Some quick research around the motor industry reveals that the popularity of synthetic oil is growing at a very quick pace as more users understand the numerous benefits it boasts over its conventional counterpart.
 Not only does this oil type last longer but is also fully compatible with nearly all modern oil filters.
 What is even more impressive about it is its high capacity to capture contaminants without clogging the oil filter.
 Simply put, it’s truly a magical supplement.

 So, have you switched to using synthetic oil and are looking for an appropriate oil filter for your engine?
 Here’s a comprehensive buyer guide to help you purchase only the best.
 Before that, though, let’s take a look at the top three most popular types of oil filters you can find today;

 The best oil filters will eliminate over 99% of impurities during the first quarter of using them.
 However, as they age, their sieving membranes obviously begin wearing out and thus permit waste back to the mechanical parts.
 All in all, the one key aspect that determines their durability is the nature of the filtering media/membrane.
 Here are some of the most popular ones:

 This is definitely our favorite oil filter.
 What we love the most about this type is that it works comfortably with both conventional and synthetic oils.
 It’s resistant to higher temperatures and traps on average over 90% of oil impurities during its lifespan.
 The main reason behind this incredible level of efficacy is due to its restrictive membrane which filters out any particle bigger than 20 microns.
 Oil can thus remain in its optimal viscosity despite high mileage.
 Synthetic oil filters work best with oils capable of dissolving grunge.